Knot surgery formulae for instanton Floer homology II: applications: Twisted Whitehead doubles and splicings

 Here are some basic properties of $K$. \blem[\cite{Hedden2007WHD}] Suppose $K$ is the positively clasped $t$-twist Whitehead double of $J$.
 Then we have the following. \begin{enumerate} \item The genus of $K$ is one. \item $\Delta_K(T)=-t\cdot T+(2t+1)-t\cdot T^{-1}.$ \end{enumerate} \elem

 Since the Whitehead doubles all have genus $1$, there are only three nontrivial gradings of its $\khii$ to study.
-Note the top and bottom gradings are isomorphic to each other.
-The following lemma describe the top (and hence the bottom) grading.
+Note that the top and bottom gradings are isomorphic to each other.
+The following lemma describes the top (and hence the bottom) grading.

 \blem Suppose $K$ is the positively clasped $t$-twist Whitehead double of $J$.
 Then

 \elem